 Karin Wilson, MA, MCHC

-An expert in Motivational Interviewing and a member of the Motivational Interviewing Network of Trainers (MINT), Karin is the founder of Theory to Action.
+An expert in Motivational Interviewing and a member of the Motivational Interviewing Network of Trainers (MINT) since 2002, Karin is the founder of Theory to Action.
 Karin has significant research experience and has served as co-investigator on various multi-million dollar grants examining the efficacy of Motivational Interviewing in various settings.
 Karin has previously worked as a consultant with the Center on Alcoholism, Substance Abuse, and Addictions (CASAA) in New Mexico, the VA Hospital System in Alaska, the Office of the US Airforce Surgeon General in Falls Church, VA, and the University of Texas San Antonio, along with 10 years of working as a psychologist within the National Health System (NHS) in the United Kingdom.

 Theresa Moyers, PhD.